 A traditional fire ritual at New Year's, with fragrant herbs burned for good fortune

-At New Year's, devotees descend on Kyoto's Yasaka Jinja to attend the late-night festival known as Okerasai.
+At New Year's, devotees descend on Kyoto's Yasaka-jinja Shrine to attend the late-night festival known as Okerasai.
 Medicinal herbs are set ablaze, and the negative energies of the previous year are swept away to bring in new good fortune.

 - Taking home some of the embers to make zoni soup, or lighting a candle for good fortune

 - Watching other visitors attempt to keep the fire alight during their journey home